wpyoga/merge-shell/README.md

 ```

 I have set up a few forked repositories to showcase `merge-shell` functionality:

 - https://github.com/wpyoga/openvpn-install

+  No problems observed so far.

 - https://github.com/wpyoga/wireguard-install

+  No problems observed so far.

 - https://github.com/wpyoga/dehydrated

+  `dehydrated` generates help text by grepping the original script.
+Unfortunately, the information is buried inside the sub-scripts.
+With our current method of splitting the main script, `dehydrated-split` cannot display the help text properly.

 ## Overview